rjwats/esp8266-react/README.md

 ## Customizing and theming

-The framework, and MaterialUI allows for a good degree of custoimzation with little effort.
+The framework, and MaterialUI allows for a reasonable degree of customization with little effort.

 ### Theming the app